paul-hammant-fork/SvnMerkleizer-test-repo/README.md

 ## Using it

-Quick and dirty, note the server address:
+You need to take a note of the server address (it could have been overridden with a `-p hostPort:guestPort` option on the run command, but was not.
 ```
-docker ps
+$ docker ps
+CONTAINER ID        IMAGE                     COMMAND             CREATED             STATUS              PORTS                   NAMES
+2f43a74191c0        paul-hammant/alpine-svn   "/run.sh"           5 seconds ago       Up 3 seconds        0.0.0.0:32768->80/tcp   clever_murdock
 ```

 Then, in a new directory elsewhere:

 ```
-svn co --username davsvn --password davsvn http://0.0.0.0:32772/svn/testrepo
+svn co --username davsvn --password davsvn http://0.0.0.0:32768/svn/testrepo
 cd testrepo
-# add/chg/commit as usual
+# the add/chg/commit, as usual
 ```

-And the magic (do in a new directory)
+32768 was what you picked out of `docker ps`.

+And in fresh directory somehere (not the git-checkout of alpine-svn), the magic:

 ```
 echo "hello" > .greeting